Sooners coach Bob Stoops announces retirement | Tulsa's 24-Hour News, Weather and Traffic

-Bob Stoops will retire as head football coach of the University of Oklahoma Sooners after 18 years, according to multiple reports on Wednesday.
+NORMAN, Okla. - Bob Stoops will retire as head football coach of the University of Oklahoma Sooners after 18 years, according a release from the university on Wednesday.

 The university said Stoops is "the winningest coach in Oklahoma history" and has an overall record of 190-48.